Standard RAID levels: Performance

+RAID 6 generally do not show an obvious penalty for read operations: for undamaged data, only the simpler parity needs to be calculated and checked like in RAID 5.
+Only when there is a disagreement will the more complex parity be needed.
+Additional robustness can be obtained via background scrubbing instead of foreground reads.
+As a result, RAID 6 usually reads up to the same speed as RAID 5 with the same number of physical drives.

+The delayed-check strategy does not work when writing data.
+As a result, the full performance penalty of RAID 6 is seen during writes.

 Comparison

 The following table provides an overview of some considerations for standard RAID levels.
 In each case, array space efficiency is given as an expression in terms of the number of drives, n; this expression designates a fractional value between zero and one, representing the fraction of the sum of the drives' capacities that is available for use.
 For example, if three drives are arranged in RAID 3, this gives an array space efficiency of 1 − 1/n = 1 − 1/3 = 2/3 ≈ 67%; thus, if each drive in this example has a capacity of 250 GB, then the array has a total capacity of 750 GB but the capacity that is usable for data storage is only 500 GB.
 Different RAID configurations can also detect failure during so called data scrubbing.

 Historically disks were subject to lower reliability and RAID levels were also used to detect which disk in the array had failed in addition to that a disk had failed.
-Though as noted by Patterson et. al. even at the inception of RAID many (though not all) disks were already capable of finding internal errors using error correcting codes.
+Though as noted by Patterson et al. even at the inception of RAID many (though not all) disks were already capable of finding internal errors using error correcting codes.
 In particular it is/was sufficient to have a mirrored set of disks to detect a failure, but two disks were not sufficient to detect which had failed in a disk array without error correcting features.
 Modern RAID arrays depend for the most part on a disk's ability to identify itself as faulty which can be detected as part of a scrub.
 The redundant information is used to reconstruct the missing data, rather than to identify the faulted drive.
 Drives are considered to have faulted if they experience an unrecoverable read error, which occurs after a drive has retried many times to read data and failed.
 Enterprise drives may also report failure in far fewer tries than consumer drives as part of TLER to ensure a read request is fulfilled in a timely manner.